Christmas Eve service – Rev. Shayna Appel

 Speaker: Rev. Shayna Appel

 Rev. Shayna Appel began serving ASC as its contract minister in September 2016.
 Ordained in the United Church of Christ in 2006, Shayna’s ordination was recognized by the Unitarian Universalist Association in 2014.
 She is currently serving at First Church in Jaffrey (NH) as well as here at ASC.
 Shayna generally preaches at ASC on the second and forth Sunday’s of each month, as well as Christmas and Easter.

-A Sermon Offered to All Souls Church
+A Sermon Offered to All Souls Church; UU

-March 10, 2019
+November 10, 2019

 Rev. Shayna Appel